DUNE/dune-justin/docs/files.md

 ## Files

-The Workflow System keeps track of files within the context of a request/stage.
-The same file may exist within multiple requests and stages with different states according to how it has been processed within each context.
-The Workflow System's interfaces refer to files using Rucio DIDs (scope:name) and specifies the request and stage IDs too where necessary to avoid ambiguity.
+The justIn workflow system keeps track of files within the context of a request/stage.
+The same file may exist within multiple requests and stages with different states according to how it has been processed within each context. justIn's interfaces refer to files using Rucio DIDs (scope:name) and specifies the request and stage IDs too where necessary to avoid ambiguity.